Novel Coronavirus (COVID-19)

 The health and safety of our customers, staff, employers, partners, and area families is of utmost importance to us.
-We are closely monitoring news reports and guidance issued by the Centers for Disease Control (CDC), World Health Organization (WHO), public health officials, and government agencies to stay informed and responsive to a rapidly developing situation.
-We are taking the following steps in response to the spread of COVID-19:
+We are closely monitoring guidance issued by the Centers for Disease Control (CDC), World Health Organization (WHO), public health officials, and government agencies to stay informed and responsive.
+We are taking the following steps in our Centers:

 - Providing guidance to staff on recommended health and safety practices.

-- Providing information and services to job seekers, employers, early childhood programs and parents virtually via web chat, phone, online tools and services, Facebook Live sessions, and more.
+- Offering information and services to job seekers, employers, early childhood programs and parents virtually via web chat, phone, online tools and services, Facebook Live sessions, and more.

 Face coverings are recommended when visiting all Center locations, and required at the Snyder Office at College on the Square.
 As new information is released, we will continue to make adjustments and stay in close communication with staff and customers.